paulinakoz/book-store/Log.md

 Added CI using Travis CI.
 Experienced a bug when trying to push the project to github as I was getting an authentication error but I resolved it by googling the error and implementing the recommended fix.

+## 4/11/22
+Today I worked on deploying the project to Heroku using Travis CI.
+Spent most of the day trying to fix a bug as the deployment to Heroku wasn't working and I was getting an application error when launching the app.
+Turns out I had the wrong jar file name in the Procfile, and it started working when I changed it to the correct one.
+After I fixed this issue I created the frontend react app, installed all the dependancies and added it to github.

+## 7/11/22
+Today I deployed the frontend app to Travis CI.
+I exprienced some of the similar issues when deploying as I did previously so I already knew how to fix them.
+I then worked on creating a simple calculator app in Java so that I could practice TDD.
+I added this to a repo which can be seen [here](https://github.com/paulinakoz/TDD-in-Java).

+## 8/11/22